lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork15.md

 ## Autograder

-You can run the autograder yourelf by running
+You can run the autograder yourself by running
 ```
 /public/classwork/week9/wed/autograder.sh
 ```